 \subsection{Jump corrections}

 We now build another set of intermediate \emph{signal-removed} TOI from the deconvolved data.
 These consist mostly of noise, except in regions of strong gradients, for example near the Galactic plane.
 Some pointing periods are seen to be affected by a sudden jump (either positive or negative) in the \emph{signal-removed} TOI.
 We therefore correct for that jump by subtracting a piecewise-constant template from the timeline, while preserving the mean level.
-The exact jump location not being precisely fitted, the TOI are flagged around the recovered position with 100 samples on both sides.
+Since the exact jump location cannot be determined very precisely, the TOI are flagged around the recovered position with 100 samples on each side.

 We find on average 17 jumps per day, over all bolometers, with jumps affecting a single bolometer at a time.
 Hence, a fraction less than $10^{-5}$ of data is lost in the flagging process.
-The jump rate fluctuates during the mission with a peak-to-peak value of nine jumps per day.
-So far, there is no real explanation for these events, although we can suspect cosmic ray violent hits on the warm electronics.
+The jump rate fluctuates during the mission, with a peak-to-peak variation of nine jumps per day.
+So far, there is no real explanation for these events, although we suspect violent cosmic ray hits on the warm electronics.

 We have checked the jump correction process on simulated jumps of various intensities added to pointing periods without jumps.
 All jumps above half the local standard deviation of the \emph{signal-removed} TOI are found.